google/badwolf/docs/storage_abstraction_layer.md

 # Storage Abstraction Layer

 BadWolf does not provide any storage.
-Instead, it provide a low level API for data persistence.
+Instead, it provides a low level API for data persistence.
 This allows us to provide different storage implementations (also known sometimes as drivers), but still maintain the same data abstractions and data manipulation.
 This property allows you to use your